cathy-kim95/cathy-kim95.github.io/essays/Journey_to_Software_Engineering.md

 In my past classes, I did not have any chance to work as a team.
-Every assignment was an individual project, and I heard working as a team is significant feature for the ICS major.
+Every assignment was an individual project, and I heard working as a team is a significant feature for the ICS major.
 My interest in software engineering is developing my programming skills, but also learn how to work as a team to accomplish a goal.
-I believe learn how to cooperate with others will make me a efficient programmer in my future career.
+I believe learning how to cooperate with others will make me an efficient programmer in my future career.

-As I stated above, one of my interest is developing my programming skills.
-I gurantee software engineering will require variety of programming skills and this will build-up my skill set of programming.
-I am excited to learn more features about the programming and how software works throughout the course.
+As I stated above, one of my interests is developing my programming skills.
+I guarantee software engineering will require a variety of programming skills, and this will build up my skill set of programming.
+I am excited to learn more features about programming and how the software works throughout the course.